jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ### Manual Handling Of Deallocation

-The destructor code is also no idiomatic anymore.
+The destructor code is also not idiomatic anymore.
 When the lifetime of the B+Tree node ends, the deallocation code has to be carefully crafted to avoid resource or memory leaks.

 ```cpp
 class BPlusTreeNode {